 A major retail chain in North America that specializes in counterculture-related items, ranging from explicit clothing to costumes, has experienced this exact issue.
 This retailer also has another business line catered towards the plus size clothing market.
 They both share the same IT systems, warehouses, and resources across their business lines.

-A contract was awarded to Itorizon to be their system integrator, and support their Supply Chain solutions ecosystems: Warehouse Management, Enterprise Order Management, Parcel Solutions, Track & Trace Solutions, Material Handling Systems, and assisting them on their ongoing supply chain improvement projects.
+A contract was awarded to Itorizon to be their system integrator, and support their Supply Chain solutions ecosystems: Warehouse Management, Distributed Order Management, Parcel Solutions, Track & Trace Solutions, Material Handling Systems, and assisting them on their ongoing supply chain improvement projects.

 Business Requirements: Reducing Fulfillment Cost